 Why REACH Matters for the Electronics Industry

-In the global electronics industry, the EU's REACH regulation (Registration, Evaluation, Authorisation and Restriction of Chemicals) has become a defining factor for market access, especially for OEMs and component manufacturers shipping to Europe.
+In the global electronics industry, the EU’s REACH regulation (Registration, Evaluation, Authorisation and Restriction of Chemicals) has become a defining factor for market access—particularly for OEMs and component manufacturers placing products on the EU market.

-If you produce or import electronic goods into the EU, you're responsible for knowing what substances are in your products—and what your suppliers are using, too.
+If you manufacture or import electronic goods into the EU, you are responsible for understanding which substances are present in your products, including substances introduced upstream by suppliers.

 Key Obligations Under REACH for Electronics